danielpozsar/grogupy/docs/source/tutorials/input_formats.rst

     directions in a way that they represent the symmetries of the system and use the fitting methods for the calculation of the exchange and anisotropy tensor.
-These orientations depend on the specific unit cell and atomic postions so it is hard to determine them automatically.
+These orientations depend on the specific unit cell and atomic positions so it is hard to determine them automatically.
 For special cases the perpendicular directions can be defined as well, if the reference directions is a list of dictionaries, with keys 'o', 'vw', where 'o' is the reference direction and 'vw' is any number of perpendicular directions.

 magneticentities
-    Explicit magnetic entity definition for comlicated systems.
+    Explicit magnetic entity definition for complicated systems.

 pairs
-    Explicit pair definition for comlicated systems.
+    Explicit pair definition for complicated systems.

 setupfromrange
     If False, then grogupy will try to read from the **magneticentities** and